expln/metamath-lamp/docs/guide.md

 Metamath-proof can export the current state of your efforts, whatever they are, and anyone can reload them later.
+This lets you share details of a proof, even one that isn't complete.

 > Left-click on the "hamburger" icon
 > (3 short horizontal lines)